 When you are in a training groove, taking a few days off is hard.
 All that hard work you put into getting in peak shape is suddenly at risk the moment you come down with something.
-While you may be tempted to train though your illness, you must remember that you are training in a group environment.
+While you may be tempted to train through your illness, you must remember that you are training in a group environment.

 If you show up at the gym when you are sick with something contagious, you run the risk of getting other people sick.

 Nobody wants to train with someone who can get them sick.
-While people can train through a cold, if you have anything that is highly contagious you need to stay away from the gym until it’s gone.
+While people can train through a cold if you have anything that is highly contagious you need to stay away from the gym until it’s gone.

 I know this sounds like common sense, but I’ve seen countless people training when they should be at home.

 Trying to be a hero can result in the whole gym catching what you have.
 Trust me; nothing is worse than a bout of ringworm or Staph infection that starts spreading like wildfire at a gym.

 Why It’s Easy to Get Sick in Thailand